mudasobwa/mudasobwa.github.io/_posts/2015-03-03-dont-be-a-language-slave.md

    0.090000   0.000000   0.090000 (  0.090643)
 {% endhighlight %}

 Ooh!
-Here we got what we expected from the modern language: mapping and reducing might be optimize comparing to dumb iteration and they occasionally were.
+Here we got what we expected from the modern language: mapping and reducing might be optimized comparing to dumb iteration and they occasionally were optimized.
 Both `map` and `reduce` are predictably _faster_ than iterations.
 QED.

 The difference in ruby is not significant, but the language is likely nudging us to use functional approach.
 Besides this code is a way more readable, it is just _faster_.
 While PHP...
 Well, thanks God my PHP diving season is over.